 We know, we know: We just can’t stop talking about the new Capital One Venture X Rewards Credit Card.
 But for good reason.

-We’ve spent the last week diving into the details of this new card and listening to readers.
 While it’s clear there is plenty of excitement about the Venture X Card, there are also plenty of questions.
 So we’ve rounded up some of the most frequently asked questions in one place to help you decipher this exciting new travel card.

 Click Here to learn more about the Capital One Venture X Rewards Credit Card.

 - What’s the Bonus & How Long Will it Last?